Tadeusz Kondrusiewicz: Early career

-Other sources, though, never believed either of the in pectore cardinals to be Kondrusiewicz, and in 2001 it would be revealed he was not one of them.

-During his service as a bishop he founded the Senior Grodno Seminary, managed to return and reopening of about 100 churches in Belarus.
+During his service as a bishop he founded the Senior Grodno Seminary and managed to reopen about 100 churches in Belarus.
 He initiated the translation and publication of Catholic religious literature in the Belarusian language.

 On 13 April 1991, an Apostolic Administration was erected for Russia Europea based in Moscow, and Tadeusz Kondrusiewicz was appointed to head it.
 In 1999, this Apostolic Administration was divided in two and he remained head of the northern one, Russia Europea Settentrionale.
 Finally, on 11 February 2002, the pope elevated his Apostolic Administrations and the others in Russia to dioceses united in an ecclesiastical province.
 The Apostolic Administration in Moscow became the Metropolitan Archdiocese of Moscow, and Kondrusiewicz was named Archbishop.

 Between 1999 and 2005, Kondrusiewicz spent two three-year terms as chairman of the Conference of Catholic Bishops of Russia.
 From 1994 to 1999, he was a member of the Congregation for the Oriental Churches, and since 1996 of the Pontifical Council for Health Pastoral Care.

-Kondrusiewicz is seen by many as a moderate conservative, being hostile towards the traditionalist movement and the restoration of the Tridentine Mass, but at the same time disallowing or discouraging many of the excesses of theological and liturgical liberalism in his diocese.
-He has been instrumental in the reestablishment of the Roman Catholic Church in Russia after the collapse of the Communist regime.

 Archbishop of Minsk

 On 21 September 2007, Kondrusiewicz was appointed Metropolitan Archbishop of Minsk-Mahilyow by Pope Benedict XVI.

 On 30 June 2011, Kazimierz Świątek retired from his position as Apostolic Administrator of Pinsk, and Kondrusiewicz replaced him.

 During mass on 1 November 2017, Kondrusiewicz called the 1917 October Revolution in Russia an "existential disaster" that brought immense suffering to Belarus.
-He noted that, due to neo-Sovietism, Belarus still celebrates the revolution date as a public holiday, while the Catholic population do not have official day-offs on All Saints Day and Memorial Day to perform their rites.
+He noted that, due to neo-Sovietism, Belarus still celebrates the revolution date as a public holiday, while the Catholic population do not have official days off on All Saints Day and Memorial Day to perform their rites.